eyerean/rock-tracks-scottish-power/README.md

 ### Get started
 - run `yarn` or `yarn install` to install all dependencies
 - run `yarn start` to start the app.
 It runs on localhost:3000.
+- run `yarn test` to run the tests included in this app.

 ### Additional info
 I used [axios](https://github.com/axios/axios) for the API requests in combination with [redux-saga](https://github.com/redux-saga/redux-saga).
 I find `axios` more convenient than the `Fetch API` because the extra step of using `.json()` in the response is not needed, and because of the way the request errors are caught.
 This is probably not very applicable in this small test app but I overall prefer making requests using axios.